StefanCermak/The-Portfolio/USER_GUIDE.md

    - See current value of each stock position
    - View profit/loss for each holding
    - Check the "Profit" column (green=gain, red=loss)
+   - Click column headers to sort by different metrics
+   - Click on the stock name to open its Yahoo Finance page
+   - Hover over the "++" and "--" columns for opportunity/risk indicators
+   - Expand the tree view to see details about each detailed stock purchase
 2. **Check "Summary" tab for overall statistics**:
    - Total amount invested
    - Current portfolio value